-We’ve hiked to the Hollywood Sign via a few different routes from various points in Los Angeles, including Griffith Observatory.
-In this post, we offer our recommendations for the shortest route, the best route, paths to avoid, and some other tips for hiking to the Hollywood Sign.
+You can hike to the Hollywood Sign via a few different trails in Los Angeles, including Griffith Observatory.
+This post offers our recommendations for the shortest route, easiest & best paths, what to avoid, and other tips for hiking to the Hollywood Sign.
+(Updated March 14, 2021.)

-Pictured above is the final destination of all paths, the top of Mount Lee, directly behind the Hollywood Sign.
-Immediately adjacent to this is the Los Angeles Communications Center.
+More accurately, this is how to hike to the DOOWYLLOH sign, since the peak directly above and behind it is the final destination of all paths.
 From here, you can see to Downtown Los Angeles and beyond, making this one of the most iconic views in California, and not just for the Hollywood Sign.

 When we’ve posted photos from our hikes to the Hollywood Sign in the past on social media, the most common question in response is how to get a photo in front of the Hollywood Sign.
 Unfortunately, that is not possible except from a distance.
-You cannot get anywhere near the front of the sign from the top of Mount Lee.
-Even trying is going to result in a costly fine and being immediately swarmed by police.
-Trust us on that one…
+You cannot get anywhere near the front of the sign.
+This is because Mount Lee’s peak is adjacent to this is the Los Angeles Communications Center, which makes much of the area around the Hollywood sign strictly off limits.

 These groups have fought for years to restrict access to the Hollywood Sign, and it’s not just residents on Beachwood and Hollyridge Drives.
 Every residential street with access points to the Hollywood Sign has groups that have fought access.
 They have put up signs, managed to get Google Maps to redirect those using the app to Griffith Park, and have managed to get police to waste time patrolling these neighborhoods.